ethereum-oasis-op/L2/workitems/l2-transaction-fees/l2-transaction-fees-v1.0-psd01.md

 Test Passing Criteria: The test passes if,

 * The Intermediary and Developer can access the Transaction Fee and its components on the L2 after a Meta Transaction has been processed.
-* The Transaction Fee and its components displayed on the L2 match or are less than the Transaction Fee and its components displayed to them before submitting the Meta Transaction.
+* The Transaction Fee and its components displayed on the L2 match or are less than the Transaction Fee and its components displayed to the Transaction Originator, Transaction Sender, or Developer before submitting the Meta Transaction.
 * The Transaction Fee and its components displayed on the L2 match or are less than the Transaction Fee and its components charged to the Transaction Sender's account.

 #### **[R16]**